openlab-at-city-tech/openlab/wp-content/plugins/enhanced-tooltipglossary/readme.txt

 == Additional Features Available With the Glossary Pro Edition Version ==

 > * Includes all features of the Free Version.
-> * The Glossary index can show unlimited number of glossary terms.
+> * The index can show unlimited number of glossary terms.
 > * Optimized for fast work with large glossaries.
 > * Ability to show glossary terms in all custom post types.
 > * Allows to define how many terms to show in the Index page and where to place the pagination navigation.